 Step Two – Add the sugar and lemon juice.
 Stir in and allow to defrost.

-Step Three – As the berries defrost, the sugar will draw out the juice and you will have a lovely dark purple syrup in the pan.
-It is best to do this overnight.
-Alternatively, heat the berry and sugar mixture on the lowest setting.
-I have a gas hob, so I usually use a diffuser ring.
+Step Three – Leave the berries for a few hours, or overnight to defrost, the sugar will draw out the juice and you will have a lovely dark purple syrup in the pan.

 3 Ways of Testing Jam Setting Point